yespiggy/tp/docs/DeveloperGuide.md

 A typical program flow is as follows:
 1. User enters a command to add a key employee to the first startup, e.g. `add-p 1 pn/John pe/johndoe@example.com pd/founder`.
-2. The input is passed to the `AddressbookParser` class which calls `AdderPersonCommandParser`, and then the `AddPersonCommandParser` parses the keywords from the user's input.
+2. The input is passed to the `AddressbookParser` class which calls `AddPersonCommandParser`, and then the `AddPersonCommandParser` parses the keywords from the user's input.
 3. The `AddPersonCommandParser` checks whether all required fields are entered and whether the index is valid.
 If all checks are passed, the program will move onto `AddPersonCommand`.
 4. If the key employee does not exist in the startup, the startup's employee information will then be updated to include the new person.